webpro/Automated-SPA-Testing/README.md

 Mocha leaves this open, and Jasmine ships with Matchers (`expect()` style methods).
 All libraries can be extended with custom assertions/matchers.

+Note that Chai is a more popular choice and has more features, but does not support oldIE (while expect.js supports IE6+).

 ## Test Doubles

 Since unit testing means testing isolated and dependency-free units, dependencies need to be mocked or stubbed out (i.e. "test doubles").
 For instance, method calls to modules the unit depends on, and XHR calls to services.